zkldi/prudence-docs/source/builtins/builtins.rst

     :returns: :ref:`validation_fn`

+.. function:: regex(regex)

+    Returns a function that checks whether the input is a string and matches the given regex.

+    This exists because regex.test coerces input to a string, even when thats not what we want.

+    :param regex regex: The number the string's length must be greater than or equal to.

+    :returns: :ref:`validation_fn`

 .. warning:: The below functions exist because the ``<``, ``<=``, ``>`` and ``>=`` operators in JS are not strict (think ``==``)
     and convert non-numeric input into numbers, when that's almost certainly not what you'd want.